 Workplace Equity Working Group

-Bringing together peers, key stakeholders, and competitors to work in collaboration to create an index of agreed upon inclusion and equity workplace practices that accelerate diversity of representation and experience in the active-outdoor industries.
+Bringing together peers, key stakeholders, and competitors to work in collaboration to create an index of agreed upon Equity and Inclusion workplace practices that accelerate diversity of representation and experience in the active-outdoor industries.

-Brands, retailers, and key stakeholders are joining together to identify and measure their inclusive and equitable workplace efforts to accelerate greater diversity of representation, experience, and thought at the leadership level and to drive impacts on an industry scale like never before.
+Under the Workplace Equity Working Group (WEWG), brands, retailers, and key stakeholders are joining together to identify and measure their inclusive and equitable workplace efforts to accelerate greater diversity of representation, experience, and perspectives at the leadership level and to drive impacts on an industry scale like never before.

 The resulting Index will include policy, processes, brand, and cultural tools that establish an agreed upon framework to measure inclusivity and equity efforts.
 With the index, companies will be addressing, at an industry-level inefficiencies, resolving unfair practices, and working to achieve the social transparency employees and consumers are demanding.
 By joining forces, we will accelerate the urgent, systemic opportunities that require partnerships and collaboration to be successful..